Skip to main content

 Why damp firm sand is the ideal transition surface

-The shore at low tide produces a sand surface that is:
+The firm, damp sand near the waterline produces a surface that is:

 “Firm, damp sand at the waterline is the most-forgiving running surface available outdoors.
 It biases the gait toward midfoot striking, blunts impact loading well below pavement levels, and is largely free of the sharp objects that complicate true off-road barefoot running.”